Dorothe Engelbretsdatter: Career

-In 1678 her first volume appeared: Siælens Sang-Offer, published at Copenhagen.
-This volume of hymns and devotional pieces, very modestly brought out, had an unparalleled success.
+In 1678 her first volume appeared: Siælens Sang-Offer ["The Soul's Song-Offering"], published at Copenhagen.
+This volume of hymns and devotional pieces, very modestly brought out, enjoyed unparalleled success.
 The first verses of Dorothe Engelbretsdatter are commonly believed to have been her best.

 The fortunate poet was invited to Denmark, and on her arrival at Copenhagen was presented at court.
 She was also introduced to Thomas Hansen Kingo, the father of Danish poetry.
 The two greeted one another with improvised couplets, which have been preserved and of which Engelbretsdatter's reply "is incomparably the neater".
 King Christian V of Denmark-Norway granted her full tax freedom for life.
-Her Taare-Offer (1685) was dedicated to Queen Charlotte Amalia, the wife of King Christian V.
+Published in 1685, her Taare-Offer ["Tear-Offering"] was dedicated to Queen Charlotte Amalia, the wife of King Christian V.

 In the midst of her troubles appeared her second work, the Taare-Offer, published for the first time in 1685.
 It is a continuous religious poem in four books.
 This was combined with Siælens Sang-Offer.
 In 1698 she brought out a third volume of sacred verse, Et kristeligt Valet fra Verden.

 In 1683, her husband died.
 Of her nine children, seven died young, and her two adult sons lived far away from Bergen.
-She lost her house in the great fire in 1702 in which 90 percent of the city of Bergen was destroyed.
+She lost her house in the great fire of 1702, in which 90 percent of the city of Bergen was destroyed.
 Her replacement house was not available until 1712.
 Her sorrow is evident in examples such as the poem Afften Psalme.
 She died on 19 February 1716.